cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``true``
    * - :spelling:ignore:`ingressController.ingressLBAnnotationPrefixes`
-     - IngressLBAnnotations are the annotation prefixes, which are used to filter annotations to propagate from Ingress to the Load Balancer service
+     - IngressLBAnnotations are the annotation and label prefixes, which are used to filter annotations and/or labels to propagate from Ingress to the Load Balancer service
      - list
      - ``["service.beta.kubernetes.io","service.kubernetes.io","cloud.google.com"]``
    * - :spelling:ignore:`ingressController.loadbalancerMode`